-- 1. The Directors standing for re-election at the 35th AGM of the Company are: - a.
-Pursuant to Article 102 of the Company's Constituion - Mr Leong Kway Wah - b.
-Pursuant to Article 96 of the Company's Constitution - To' Puan Hajjah Nur Rahmah binti Mohd Zain - Mr Dennis Xavier - 2.
-The profiles of the Directors who are standing for re-election are set out on pages 8 and 9 of this Annual Report. - 3.
-The abovenamed Directors do not hold any interest in the securities of the Company or its subsidiaries.
-None of their family members have direct or indirect relationship with any Director and/or major shareholder of the Company.
-They have not entered into any transaction, whether directly or indirectly, which has a conflict of interest with the Company.
-They have not been convicted for any criminal offences other than traffic offences, if any, within the past five (5) years.
-There was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year. - 4.
-Statement relating to the general mandate for issue of securities is in accordance with Paragraph 6.03(3) of the Listing Requirements of Bursa Securities.
+- 1. Details of the Director who are standing for re-election are set out on pages 8 to 9 of this Annual Report. - Dato' Ir Dr Abdul Aziz bin Arshad are retiring pursuant to Article 96 of the Company's Constitution and eligible for re-election at the forthcoming 36th AGM. - 2.
+The abovenamed Director do not hold any interest in the securities of the Company or its subsidiaries.
+None of his family members have a direct or indirect relationship with any Director and/or major shareholder of the Company.
+He has not entered into any transaction, whether directly or indirectly, which has a conflict of interest with the Company.
+He has not been convicted for any criminal offences other than traffic offences, if any, within the past five (5) years.
+There was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year. - 3.
+Statement relating to the general mandate for the issue of securities is in accordance with Paragraph 6.03(3) of the Listing Requirements of Bursa Securities.

-Details of general mandate to issue and allot securities in the Company pursuant to Sections 75 and 76 of the Act are set out in Explanatory Note 7 of the Notice of the 35th AGM.
+Details of general mandate to issue and allot securities in the Company pursuant to Sections 75 and 76 of the Act are set out in Explanatory Note 6 of the Notice of the 36th AGM.